MaheshHareshKumar/MovieTrailer/README.md

 HTTPS clone URL

 You can clone with  HTTPS, SSH, or Subversion.
- Clone in Desktop  Download ZIP
+ Clone in Desktop  Download ZIP.
-This site contains server-side code to store a list of your favorite movies, including box art imagery and a movie trailer URL.
-Web page allowing visitors to review their movies and watch the trailers.
+This site contains server-side code to store a list of favorite movies, including box art imagery and a movie trailer URL.

+Starting point
+movie.py - Run this file first.
+It will creates the web page in the same folder.
+Which will intiage movie webpage. media.py - This is class file for movie. fresh_tomatoes - This file is creator and loader for webpage